Arvindprksh/arvindprksh.github.io/_posts/NaturalLanguageProcessing/NLPLabs/Paper_Investigation/Natural_Language_Generation/2020-06-04-The_Curious_Case_of_Neural_Text_Degeneration.md

 ---

-This is a brief summary of paper for me to note it, [The Curious Case of Neural Text Degeneration.
-Holtzman et al. ICLR 2020](https://openreview.net/forum?id=rygGQyrFvH)
+This is a brief summary of paper for me to note it, [The Curious Case of Neural Text Degeneration (Holtzman et al., ICLR 2020)](https://openreview.net/forum?id=rygGQyrFvH)

 {% include MathJax.html %}